 - Intermediate Level: >4 years of experience in a research laboratory with relevant experience.

 Master’s or PhD in biological sciences with 4-5 years of demonstrated research experience through publications strongly preferred.
-Knowledge of cancer or matrix biology is a plus.
-Knowledge of cardiac physiology and biology is a plus but not required.

 The following skills are strongly desired for this position:

-- Microscopy, including immunohistochemistry and immunofluorescence
+- Microscopy, including immunohistochemistry and immunofluorescence, and image analysis in FIJI

 - Flow cytometry, FACS